freyfyliu/freyfyliu.github.io/_pages/presentations.md

 (1) **What do millimeter observations tell us about quasars?**

-SOPA PhD student high-land conference, University of Edinburgh, March 2024
+SOPA PhD student highland conference, University of Edinburgh, March 2024